marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-07 - Subroutines/Problem0010 - Convert Temperatures Celsius and Fahrenheit/problem.md

 Convert Temperatures Between Celsius and Fahrenheit

 ## Description
-Write a function convert_temperature that takes two parameters:
+Write a function named convert_temperature that takes two parameters:

 temp (a float): The temperature value to convert. unit (a string): The unit of the temperature to convert from ('C' for Celsius, 'F' for Fahrenheit).